kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - when the KEP was retired or superseded
 -->

+- 2025-09: Initial KEP-4671 proposal.
+- 2026-02: Structural revision for 1.36 to decouple Policy (Workload) and State (PodGroup).
+The API remains in Alpha to finalize the architecture.

 ## Drawbacks

 There are already multiple implementations of gang scheduling in the ecosystem.